FAQ: Representatives and advocates

-Even if you are that person’s partner or direct relative, it’s very important that we know you have consent to speak on their behalf.
-To do this, you need to register as a representative, known by My Aged Care.
+Even if you are that person’s partner or direct relative, it’s very important that we know you have consent to speak and request information on their behalf.
+To do this, you need to register as a representative or agent with My Aged Care.

-If, for any reason, they are unable to give consent, you may need to become an authorised representative.
+If, for any reason, the older person is unable to give consent, you may need to become an authorised representative.
 This requires legal documentation to set up.

 If the person in your care is unable to contact My Aged Care and provide consent, you may need to become an authorised representative.
 To put this in place, you will need supporting legal documents (and in most cases supporting medical evidence) so that My Aged Care knows you can legally represent them.